lfit/itpol/linux-workstation-security.md

 ##### Standalone password manager

-One of the major drawbacks of any password manager that is integrated with the browser is the fact that it's part of the application that is most likely to be attacked by intruders.
-If this makes you uncomfortable (and it should), you may choose to have two different password managers -- one for websites that is integrated into your browser, and one as a standalone application.
+One of the major drawbacks of any password manager that comes integrated with the browser is the fact that it's part of the application that is most likely to be attacked by intruders.
+If this makes you uncomfortable (and it should), you may choose to have two different password managers -- one for websites that is integrated into your browser, and one that runs as a standalone application.
 The latter can be used to store high-risk credentials such as root passwords, database passwords, other shell account credentials, etc.

-It may be particularly useful to have such tool for sharing superuser account credentials with other members of your team.
-The best is, obviously, not to have shared account credentials at all and manage superuser access via role-based tools such as sudo and group membership.
-However, not all systems are easily managed that way, so having a way to securely pass account credentials to other members of your team may be very handy.
+It may be particularly useful to have such tool for sharing superuser account credentials with other members of your team (server root passwords, ILO passwords, database admin passwords, bootloader passwords, etc).

 A few tools can help you:

 - [KeePassX][8], which improves team sharing in version 2
 - [Pass][9], which uses text files and PGP and integrates with git
 - [Django-Pstore][10], which uses GPG to share credentials between admins
-- [Hiera-Eyaml][11], if you are already using Puppet for your infrastructure, this may be a handy way to track your server/service credentials as part of your encrypted Hiera data store
+- [Hiera-Eyaml][11], which, if you are already using Puppet for your infrastructure, may be a handy way to track your server/service credentials as part of your encrypted Hiera data store

 ### Securing SSH and PGP private keys